cwaldbieser/txamqpprovisioner/docs/config.rst

 Configuration
 =============

-The main configuration files are :file:`/etc/grouper/txgroupprovisioner.cfg`, :file:`$HOME/.txgroupprovisioner.cfg`, and :file:`./txgroupprovisioner.cfg`.
+The provisioner attempts to read its configuration first from :file:`/etc/txamqpprovisioners/provisioners.cfg`, then from :file:`$HOME/.txamqpprovisionersrc/provisioners.cfg`, and finally from any configuration specified on the command line.
-Local file settings override user homedir settings, which override system settings.
-A specific file may be specified on the command line which overrides all other settings.
+Settings from files specified on the command line ovveride any settings found in homedir settings, which override any system settings.

+In this manner, common settings can be specified for all provisioners on a particular system, and individual configurations can add or override settings for specific provisioners.

 The configuration sections and options are below.